dylan-thinnes/fairy-chess-notation/README.md

 The most basic moveset is the "atom", written as `[x,y]`.

 This simply creates a moveset containing one move, x digits along the horizontal axis, and y digits along the vertical.
-For example, a pawn's forward-1 non-aggressive move is `[0,1]`.
+For example, a move that goes forward by 2 and to the right by 1 would be written `[1,2]`.

 ![](doc/images/./[1,2].png)